-Has it ever happened to you that you found a solution to a problem that you were searching for a long time but it turned out to be in a language you do not know?
-What if a Chinese guy copied your hard work and republished it without your consent?
+Has it ever happened to you that you found a solution to a problem that you have been searching for a long time, but it turned out to be in a language you do not know?
+What if a Chinese guy copied and republished your hard work without your consent?
 It did happen to me recently.

-Microsoft Edge offers the translation feature that automatically translates the foreign languages into the native or set of known languages.
+Microsoft Edge offers a feature that automatically translates foreign languages into the native or set of available languages.
 It uses Bing Translation to convert the foreign text within the website to replace it with readable text.

-The Microsoft Edge chromium has built-in support for translation, however, you need to enable and add the known languages into the Language tab.
-Edge translate only works when you have enabled it properly.
+The Microsoft Edge chromium has built-in support for translation.
+However, you must enable and add the available languages to the Language tab.
+Edge translate only works when you have enabled it correctly.

-Here are the steps to set up the language and edge translate page:
+Here are the steps to set up the language and translation page:

 - Select the Settings menu from the list.